WMeldon/vagrant-chef/README.md

 ### Stop the Application

-You have the choice of either... supending the application (takes a small bit more disk space). **Recommended**
+You have the choice of either... suspending the application (takes a small bit more disk space). **Recommended**

 	$ vagrant suspend